 If you want your budget to help you control spending, then the most important job of your budget is to categorize expenses.

-The next step in creating a budget is determining your expected income for the period that you’re budgeting for.
+The next step in creating a budget is determining your expected income for your budgeting period.

-The last step in creating a budget is determining how much you expect to save during that time frame.
+The last step in creating a budget is determining how much you expect to save during that time.